 Funerals in the UK are some of the most expensive in Europe, and the cost has increased significantly over the last few years.

 On average, you will pay around £3,757 for a funeral and approximately £4,267 for a burial.
 Should you opt for cremation, you’ll have to fork out in the region of £3,247.

-These estimates include a basic funeral and third party fees, but you may still have to pay in for additional expenses such as the headstone, flowers, cars and hosting the wake.
+These estimates include basic funeral and third-party fees, but you may still have to pay in for additional expenses such as the headstone, flowers, cars, and hosting the wake.

-These are just some of the cost you can expect to pay:
+These are just some of the costs you can expect to pay: